srimarrivada/Redis-Commands/README.md

   redis-cli subscribe redis_chat news:sports news:weather news:tech
   ```

-  You can see that it displays multiple events such as `subscribe` string, respective channel name and number of channels it has subscribed.
+  You can notice that it displayed multiple events such as `subscribe` string, respective channel name and number of channels it has subscribed.

   Now go to another command prompt where `redis-cli` is launched and run the following commands to publish messages to various channels:
   ```